mako-framework/docs/06_security/01_authentication.md

 | Authentication::LOGIN_BANNED     | The account has been banned                                                   |
 | Authentication::LOGIN_LOCKED     | The account has been temporarily locked due to too many failed login attempts |

 The `forceLogin` method allows you to login a user without a password.
-It will return TRUE if the login is successful and a status code if not.
+It will return `true` if the login is successful and a status code if not.

 ```
 $successful = $this->gatekeeper->forceLogin($email);